tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 <div id="tbl-s2-agg">

-Table 5: Study 2: Summary of planning accuracy by reference class.
+Table 5: Experiment 2: Summary of planning accuracy by reference class.
 The table shows performance as both the % of trials where participants matched the goal, and the mean absolute error from the target reduction goal